yildirimatcioglu/downsocial-termscondition/README.md

 Service reselling

-Users may not reproduce, duplicate, copy, sell, resell or exploit any portion of DownSocial and of its Service without the Owner’s express prior written permission, granted either directly or through a legitimate reselling program.
+Users may not reproduce, duplicate, copy, sell, resell or exploit any portion of SaveSocial and of its Service without the Owner’s express prior written permission, granted either directly or through a legitimate reselling program.

 Privacy policy

-To learn more about the use of their Personal Data, Users may refer to the privacy policy of DownSocial.
+To learn more about the use of their Personal Data, Users may refer to the privacy policy of SaveSocial.

 Intellectual property rights

-Without prejudice to any more specific provision of these Terms, any intellectual property rights, such as copyrights, trademark rights, patent rights and design rights related to DownSocial are the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties relating to intellectual property.
+Without prejudice to any more specific provision of these Terms, any intellectual property rights, such as copyrights, trademark rights, patent rights and design rights related to SaveSocial are the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties relating to intellectual property.

-All trademarks — nominal or figurative — and all other marks, trade names, service marks, word marks, illustrations, images, or logos appearing in connection with DownSocial are, and remain, the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties related to intellectual property.
+All trademarks — nominal or figurative — and all other marks, trade names, service marks, word marks, illustrations, images, or logos appearing in connection with SaveSocial are, and remain, the exclusive property of the Owner or its licensors and are subject to the protection granted by applicable laws or international treaties related to intellectual property.

 Changes to these Terms